jesus-tomas-girones/Mask_Detect/README.md

-# Mask_Detect
+# Facemask-Wearing Mistake Types Detection Using Convolutional Neural Networks with Transfer Learning to Control the Spread of COVID-19

-Facemask-Wearing Mistake Types Detection Using Deep Learning
+Code used in this paper, including image processing and network structures.